top of page

 collapse icons-02.png

-This unit describes the performance outcomes, skills and knowledge required to comply with laws and licensing requirements for specific business operations.
-It requires the ability to access and interpret regulatory information, determine scope of compliance, and develop, implement and continuously review and update policies and practices for business compliance.
+This unit describes the performance outcomes, skills and knowledge required to identify and manage legal risks and comply with laws applicable to specific business operations.
+It requires the ability to identify legal risks, access and interpret regulatory information, and determine action required to manage legal risks and to comply with applicable laws.

-The unit applies to regulatory requirements for day-to-day business operations in all tourism, travel, hospitality and event sectors and to special requirements for one-off events.
+The unit applies to legal issues arising in day-to-day business operations in all tourism, travel, hospitality and event sectors.

-It applies to senior personnel who operate independently or with limited guidance from others and who are responsible for making a range of operational business and regulatory compliance decisions.
+It applies to senior personnel who operate with limited guidance from others and who are responsible for making a range of operational business and legal risk management decisions.

 collapse icons-01.png